avantumLSW/cicd-pipeline-train-schedule-jenkins/README.md

 ## Append something to rebuild with jenkins

 This text is for rebuilding it with jenkins.
-Visit [https://app.linuxacademy.com/hands-on-labs/49f130ca-6b03-4713-820d-763d62942bfd](this lab) to see the tasks.
+Visit [this lab](https://app.linuxacademy.com/hands-on-labs/49f130ca-6b03-4713-820d-763d62942bfd) to see the tasks.